 The journal is sponsored by HCA Healthcare Graduate Medical Education.
 In an effort to aid early career physicians and those providing education for our future medical providers, the journal is open access and charges no subscriptions or author processing fees.

-The journal welcomes participation from any physician in the medical community and encourages the participation of residents, fellows and medical students.
-We will publish work that falls under our rules for scope and is of interest to our readers.
+The journal welcomes participation from any physician in the medical community and encourages the participation of residents, fellows, and medical students.
+We will publish work that is within our scope and of interest to our readers.
 See the author submission guidelines for more information.
 Rules for participation as a peer reviewer are noted in the reviewer guidelines.

 About HCA Healthcare Graduate Medical Education